-Read more about it in Lifestyle File: "Teeth and tooth problems".
+Read more about it in Lifestyle File: "Teeth and teeth problems".

-You can read more about it in Lifestyle File "Pneumonia".
+You can read more about it in the Lifestyle File "Pneumonia".

 A word of caution when giving medicine like drenches by mouth.
 Clumsy administration of drench into the lungs instead of down the gullet can cause pneumonia (inhalation pneumonia) and this is usually fatal.